If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Rodakino

-About 30 km away from Rethymnon, the village of Rodakino stands at the exit of a steep gorge of the same name.
+About 30 km from Rethymnon town, the village of Rodakino stands at the exit of a steep gorge of the same name.

-The beautiful settlement stands on the sides of the gorge overlooking the Libyan sea, the beaches are peaceful and lonely.
-On the other hand, the beach of Korakas is more organized and there are also restaurants and a few rooms to stay in.
+The settlement is on the side of the gorge overlooking the Libyan Sea, and the beaches are peaceful and lonely.
+On the other hand, the beach of Korakas is more organized, with restaurants and a few rooms to stay in.

 Damnoni Beach

-One of the most popular beaches in south Rethymnon is about 5 km away from the nearby Plakias beach.
-The beaches are worth a visit but also the nearby caves.
+One of the most popular beaches in south Rethymnon is about 5 km away from the nearby Plakias Beach.
+Both the beaches and the nearby caves are worth a stop.

-The southern breathtaking landscape is at its best in this part of the prefecture with turquoise waters and white sand.
+The southern breathtaking landscape is at its best in this area, featuring turquoise waters and white sand.

 Triopetra and Ligres